 - Use a password management system so employees don’t have to remember their difficult-to-guess passwords.
 Password managers use cryptography to protect credentials from unauthorized discovery.

 Implement strong access controls

-- To manually configure access controls, navigate to the policy editor of the computer or server that needs to be secured.
+- Manual configuration: To manually configure access controls, navigate to the policy editor of the computer or server that needs to be secured.
 List each user that is permitted access to the system.
 This can also be done for individual business applications, depending on the software.

 Aside from requiring strong passwords to enter the computer system initially, administrators should also implement access controls for all applications on the computer or server that permit DAS storage access.
 Only approved users should be able to view or manage files on the connected drives or arrays.
 This is also a form of segmentation, a computing technology that decreases lateral movement through the system.
 An attacker who is required to present credentials at each application entry point will have a more difficult time breaching programs.

 IT teams should create whitelisting and blacklisting policies for each computer or server.
 This can be done through the machine’s security policy editor.
 Only approved users will be able to access the computer to which the storage device or array is connected.
 In a highly detailed set of policies, each authorized user’s credentials are whitelisted, or put on an approved list, and each unauthorized user is blacklisted so they can’t access the computer.

 All employees who leave the company should have their access rights revoked.
 This can also be done either manually or through an IAM platform, but it must be done thoroughly so no previous storage personnel are able to enter systems with old credentials or back doors.